Many families commonly aim to pass down wealth from generation to generation.

 Â The number of generations considered old money can vary.

 Still, old money generally refers to wealth in the family for at least three generations.

-In some cases, old money may refer to wealth that has been in the family for generations, such as four or five and is typically considered rare and
+In some cases, old money may refer to wealth in the family for generations, such as four or five, and is typically considered rare and

 A strong sense of tradition often characterizes old-money families, a conservative approach to finances, and a focus on preserving wealth over